veerugp/good-http/README.md

   - `endpoint` - full path to remote server to transmit logs.
 	- `[threshold]` - number of events to hold before transmission.
 Defaults to `20`.
 Set to `0` to have every event start transmission instantly.
 It is strongly suggested to have a set threshold to make data transmission more efficient.
   - `[wreck]` - configuration object to pass into [`wreck`](https://github.com/hapijs/wreck#advanced).
 Defaults to `{ timeout: 60000, headers: {} }`. `content-type` is always "application/json".
+  - `mapEvents` - indicates whether to make events an object grouped by the event type and sorted by time.
+If false, events is an array of all events, not sorted.
+Defaults to `true`.

 ## Good Http Methods
 ### `goodhttp.init(stream, emitter, callback)`